British singer Joss Stone says she was deported from Iran

-TEHRAN, Iran (AP) — British soul singer Joss Stone says she was deported from Iran after arriving in the Islamic Republic as part of a worldwide concert tour, even though she didn’t plan to perform there.
+TEHRAN, Iran — British soul singer Joss Stone says she was deported from Iran after arriving in the Islamic Republic as part of a worldwide concert tour, even though she didn’t plan to perform there.

 Posting on Instagram, Stone appears in a video wearing a white headscarf saying: “Well, we got to Iran, we got detained and then we got deported.”
 She said she knew solo performances by women were illegal, but she still wanted to see Iran.

 She wrote that Iranian authorities placed her on a “black list” because they believed she might try to perform a public show.
-She described the authorities that met her on arrival at Iran’s Kish Island as professional throughout their interaction.
+She described the authorities who met her on arrival at Iran’s Kish Island as professional throughout their interaction.

 “These people are genuinely nice kind people that felt bad that they couldn’t override the system,” she wrote in a caption.